Skip to article frontmatterSkip to article content

 Multi-head attention is done.
 But we’re not finished with the transformer block.

-Next comes the feed-forward network (FFN)—a simple two-layer neural network applied to each position independently.
+Next comes the feed-forward network (FFN).
+A simple two-layer neural network applied to each position independently.
 Where attention lets positions communicate, the FFN lets each position process the information it’s gathered.

 # Store for next notebook